niolabs/docs/docs/cli/clone-services.md

 # Clone Services

-The `clone services` command will create a copy of one service configuration.
+The `clone services` command creates a copy of one service configuration.

 Example:
 ```bash